MHickey2/Quiz-Lite/TEST.md

 Used the Lighthouse Testing in Google Developer Tools, lighthouse testing is also picking up issues from the console log, which is affecting the overall score.
 The questionnumber begins at 1 and until the game starts there is no lenght for the questions array so line 246 in script.js tests for this, but when the quiz starts this anomoly is fixed, but it picks it up in Lighthouse, hence the best practises score is effected.
 Also in mobile screens it expects bigger images although the size displayed is the actual size.
 Could have gone smalled with toggle but didn't want it to be missed for people with visual conditions.

-See image below for Lighthouse scores for all pages in Desktop and Mobile.
+See image below for Lighthouse scores in Desktop and Mobile.

 <br/>
 <p align ="center">